 HCAD may attempt to defend the 2013 trophy properties being litigated.
 However, the initial 2014 market values for these trophy properties are likely 20 to 40% below market value.
 Most of these values will not be settled in administrative hearings.
 They will very likely file lawsuits and quietly settle the values sometime in 2015, with substantial additional reductions.

 Harris County property taxes are not uniform and equal.
 It is a regressive system that punishes those least knowledgeable about the appeals process and rewards those who know the system and can afford professional representation.
-Harris County property taxation is not uniform and equal, and violates the constitution.
+Harris County property tax system is not uniform and equal, and violates the constitution.